-- 1. Analyse the impact and influence which the macro environment has on an organisation and its business strategies - 2.
-Assess an organisation internal environment and capabilities - 3.
-Evaluate and apply the outcomes of an analysis using Porter's 5 Forces Model to a given market sector - 4.
-Apply models, theories and concepts to assist with the understanding and interpretation of strategic directions available to an organisation
+- 1. Analyse the impact and influence that the macro environment has on an organisation and its business strategies - 2.
+Assess an organisation's internal environment and capabilities - 3.
+Apply the outcomes of an analysis, using an appropriate strategic management tool, in a given market sector - 4.
+Develop a strategic management plan in an organisation, informed by models, theories and concepts, to achieve competitive advantage in a given market sector.